 Shakespeare - The French Connection

-The Shakespeare Authorship Trust's annual conference focuses this year on Shakespeare's French references, featuring well known Shakespearean actors and scholarly presentations.
+The Shakespearean Authorship Trust's annual conference focuses this year on Shakespeare's French references, featuring well known Shakespearean actors and scholarly presentations.
 Hosted at Shakespeare's Globe at Bankside in London, the conference is a great place for all Shakespeare lovers and doubters to 'gather and surmise'. £40 for the day (11am to 6pm) including tea and coffee.
 Book early, because we always sell out.
 For further details, follow this link.

 April 30 2014